Pampanga in the Philippine Revolution: War

 In December, an attempted Katipunero attack on Candaba failed to the local militia's defense.
-Around the same time, Macabebe soldiers won a skirmish with rebels near Mount Arayat.
-Katipunero terrorism in Pampanga, however, would continue.
+Around the same time, Macabebe soldiers won a skirmish with Katipunan rebels near Mount Arayat.
+Katipunero terrorism in Pampanga, however, would continue as pressure mounted on the then few local councils in Pampanga to take direct action and intensify recruitment of Kapampangan militiamen.
 In March 1898, Katipunero infiltrators, all under the orders of General Francisco Macabulos, commander of revolutionary forces in Central Luzon, attempted to assassinate Don Martin Gosun, who kept to his home and evaded them.
-Later that month, a Dr. Santa María of Guagua and his family, and all other Spaniards of Guagua, were killed by Katipunero infiltrators.
-The local parish priest of Candaba would leave town on the same day.
+Later that month, a Dr. Santa María of Guagua and his family, and all other Spaniards of Guagua, were killed by Katipuneros.
+The local parish priest of Candaba, Fr.
+Urbano Vedoya would leave town on the same day for fear of Katipunan revenge for his parish's loyality to the Spanish crown.

 Larkin notes thatRebel strength continued to grow and to exert itself.
 In January the barrio people of Betis became alarmed because a group of Katipuneros from Santa Rita came to ask the whereabouts of a certain Don Martin Gosun, who in the meantime was staying at home "for security reasons."
 By March the rebel leader Francisco Macabulos y Soliman had organized local juntas in every town of Pampanga.
-About that time, Vicente Bravo together with Dr. Santa Maria and his family—and all Spaniards of Guagua—were murdered; on the same day the Spanish Friar Urbano Vedoya left his parish in Candaba.
-(Larkin, 1972, p 116).
+About that time, Vicente Bravo together with Dr. Santa Maria and his family—and all Spaniards of Guagua—were murdered...(Larkin, 1972, p 116).